There’s No Place Like Home (for Receiving Healthcare)

 The addition of Sayana Press to the menu of family planning options for women like Marta should help increase the contraceptive prevalence rate in Mozambique.
 The government’s goal is to reach 25% by 2020.
 In order to achieve this goal, additional short and long term methods will need to be available as well as access to public sector and private sector facilities and home visit options for women to receive their care.
 Most importantly, we need to ensure that a timely and reliable supply of Sayana Press continues to be available for women who have made this their choice of contraception.
 The Gates Foundation and others have negotiated a global price of $.85c per Sayana Press injection to select countries.
 This affordable option has tremendous possibility for women in Mozambique.

-Maverick Collective is an initiative of PSI, a global health non-profit with operations in 65 countries.
+Maverick Collective is an initiative of PSI, a global health non-profit with operations in more than 50 countries.
 Maverick Collective is a philanthropic and advocacy initiative to end extreme poverty in our lifetime by investing in girls and women.
 Our mission is to build a community of strategic philanthropists and informed advocates who use their intellectual and financial resources to create change.

 Stasia Obremskey, Maverick Collective Member